Vashon News

 The Vashon Loop

-So many tears; so much heartache and mourning in 2016.
-In a malicious parting shot, the final devastating blow was struck in late December of the *Deplorable* Year: Granny (J2) is gone, missing since October. read more

-- Puppy Love on the Rock
+- Fire on Vashon

-Cynthia and Sam were twelve years old when he rode by her on his bicycle coming down Ellisport hill.
-“Wanna go to a square dance?” he yelled.
-“Don’t think I will,” Cynthia replied.
-But Sam couldn’t hear, he was too far down the hill, which didn’t stop Sam from asking Clara the next day and the day after that.
-What was a boy to do? read more

-I don’t know that I have ever really been a fan of anything, in the sense that I have come to understand fandom anyway.
-I do remember becoming a Smokey the Bear ranger and getting a bunch of stuff from that club, but I don’t remember why. read more
+Uncle Jerry was driving an old green coupe, I think it was a Plymouth.
+We were coming home from catechism at Dockton and Uncle Jerry’s car was full with his three children and us cousins.
+“Brace yourself,” Uncle Jerry yelled at sister Molly who was sitting in the suicide seat, the most unsafe seat in the car in case of an accident.
+She was told to push hard against the glove box and to lock her elbows against a collision.
+We must have been hitting 50 MPH. read more

+We went to court a few weeks ago to have my grandson’s name legally changed from what he was named at birth, when we all thought he was a girl, to the name he has been using the last two years. read more

-- Resolutions
+- Being resourceful

-In case you’ve been procrastinating on your New Year’s resolutions, I have a few suggestions.
-This was a tough year, and 2017 looks like it could be worse.
-The ball is definitely in our court, and we have to decide whether and how we are going to put it in play. read more

-Koch Gallery’s Winter Invitational features Pam Ingalls, Kristen Reitz-Green, Elena Korakianitou, Shawn Nordfors and Jane Spakowsky.
-The first show of the new year has inspired new work for many of these accomplished local artists working in oil, porcelain, jewelry, wood, acrylic and mixed media. read more
+Whether we’re in a dangerous situation or simply inconvenienced, it is our level of resourcefulness that determines if and how quickly we resolve the situation.
+We in the developed world really don’t need to know much about the places we inhabit or the things we need or use. read more

+Winter time.
+Time for gathering around a fire and sharing stories with your loved ones.
+That’s what people have done for generations, across cultures, around the world.
+Stories and the art of telling them are truly inseparable from human life. read more

-- Greta Matassa
+- LunaFest

-One of the most beloved and talented vocalists on the Northwest music scene, Greta Matassa’s stunning versatility, remarkable interpretive skills, unflinching rhythmic sensibility and diverse repertoire make her a consummate entertainer that can grab and hold a crowd like none other. read more
+Occasionally, a woman takes up a movie camera.
+Occasionally, she turns her lens to capturing her own life, or the life of friends, or the lives of women we don’t often get to see.
+Such are the films in LunaFest, a festival of short films by, for, about women, coming to Vashon Tuesday, February 7th at Vashon Theater as a fund-raiser for the Vashon Resettlement Committee. read more

 Vashon Beachcomber